Frederick P. Stluka

 • How-to guide for implementing new features, debugging problems, searching logs, etc.

-2004-2005: For a small dot-com company, helped develop a JavaServer Faces (JSF) engine and set of components.
+Helped develop a JavaServer Faces (JSF) engine and set of components:

 • JSF Engine Development